Tinkerforge/doc/en/source/Hardware/Bricklets/LCD_16x2.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_lcd_16x2_master_1200.jpg

 If you then connect the Brick to the PC over USB, you should see a tab named "LCD 16x2 Bricklet" in the Brick Viewer after you pressed "connect".
 Select it.
 If everything went as expected the Brick Viewer should look as depicted below.

 .. image:: /Images/Bricklets/bricklet_lcd_16x2_brickv.jpg
    :scale: 100 %
-   :alt: Brickv view of the LCD 16x2 Bricklet
+   :alt: LCD 16x2 Bricklet in Brick Viewer
    :align: center
    :target: ../../_images/Bricklets/bricklet_lcd_16x2_brickv.jpg